SMAkbar/ai-flyer-frontend/docs/features/2025-01-30-frontend-instagram-posting-scheduler.md

 **Form Validation:**
 - At least one image selected from each available category
 - Caption length ≤ 2,200 characters (show character count)
-- Scheduled time must be in the future (for "Schedule Later")
+- ~~Scheduled time must be in the future~~ (removed: users can select any time, backend handles past/present times by posting immediately)
 - Show inline error messages

 ## API Integration